 Customers at The Entertainer have raised over £100,000 for charity in just six months by donating their electronic ‘spare change’.
-The donations, made through Pennies the electronic charity box, gained a boost in the run up to Christmas, culminating in a massive peak of nearly £13,000 raised in the pre-Christmas week.
+The donations, via Pennies, gained a boost in the run up to Christmas, culminating in a massive peak of nearly £13,000 raised in the pre-Christmas week.

 The majority of the money raised by The Entertainer is shared equally between four children’s hospitals: Liverpool’s Alder Hey Imagine Appeal; Birmingham Children’s Hospital; Wallace & Gromit’s Grand Appeal which fundraises for Bristol Children’s Hospital; and Great Ormond Street Hospital Children’s Charity.
 The remainder will be divided between ten other registered charities covering a range of causes including the elderly, cancer support and arts & education.